 Avoid Alcohol-Based Formulas

-“I prefer shave creams to alcohol-based foams and gels, since they provide moisture, which can help reduce irritation,” Rossi says.
-The type of cream you use is down to personal preference: Shave lather is traditional for a pillowy, smooth shave, but those who want to be able to see where they’re shaving more clearly — if, for example, they’re experimenting with some different beard styles — may want to try a soft, transparent shave butter instead.
+“I prefer shave creams to alcohol-based foams, since they provide moisture, which can help reduce irritation,” Rossi says.
+The type of cream you use is down to personal preference: Shave Cream is traditional for a pillowy, smooth shave, but those who want to be able to see where they’re shaving more clearly — if, for example, they’re experimenting with some different beard styles — may want to try a soft, transparent Shave Butter instead.